adbayb/stack/stack/config/prettier/README.md

 ## ✨ Features

-This package offers an opinionated but extensible **[Prettier](https://prettier.io/)** configurations to align formatting rules and standards across my projects.
+This package offers opinionated but extensible **[Prettier](https://prettier.io/)** configurations to align formatting rules and standards across my projects.

 It allows to: